 As part of the Rural Broadband Strategy, the following has been researched and developed:

 - Existing Internet Service Providers (ISP)

 - Municipal Rural Broadband Objectives

 - Service Coverage Gaps Based on Current Infrastructure

 - Possible Funding Opportunities

-Rural Broadband High Speed Data remains a strategic priority for the municipality as it continue to be a critical service that is heavily relied upon by many of our residents and business community.
+Rural Broadband High-Speed Data remains a strategic priority for the municipality as it continues to be a critical service that is heavily relied upon by many of our residents and business community.